-- 1. The exercise price of the options of the Corporation is equal to the weighted average trading price of the Class B Shares on the Toronto Stock Exchange during the period of five trading days preceding the date of grant. - 2.
-The value of unexercised in-the-money options of the Corporation is the difference between the option exercise price and the closing price of the underlying security on the Toronto Stock Exchange on December 30, 2022.
+1. The exercise price of the options of the Corporation is equal to the weighted average trading price of the Class B Shares on the Toronto Stock Exchange during the period of five trading days preceding the date of grant.

+- 2. The value of unexercised in-the-money options of the Corporation is the difference between the option exercise price and the closing price of the underlying security on the Toronto Stock Exchange on December 29, 2023.
 This amount has not been, and may never be, realized.
 The options have not been, and may never be, exercised, and actual gains, if any, on exercise will depend on the value of the aforesaid shares on the date of exercise (see note 3 below). - 3.
-The market or payout value of share-based awards that have not vested is calculated by multiplying the number of DSUs by the closing price of the underlying shares).
-On December 30, 2022, the closing price of the Class B Shares of the Corporation on the Toronto Stock Exchange was \$30.20 per share and the closing price of the Class B non-voting shares of TVA was \$1.71 per share. - 4.
+The market or payout value of share-based awards that have not vested is calculated by multiplying the number of DSUs by the closing price of the underlying shares.
+On December 29, 2023, the closing price of the Class B Shares of the Corporation on the Toronto Stock Exchange was \$31.52 per share and the closing price of the Class B non-voting shares of TVA was \$1.35 per share. - 4.
 Options of the Corporation.
 Options vest as follows: 1/3 after three years, 2/3 after four years, and 100% after five years of the date of grant. - 5.
+Options of the Corporation.
+Options vest as follows: 1/3 after one year, 2/3 after two years, and 100% after three years of the date of grant but vesting conditional on performance criteria. - 6.
 Options of TVA.
 Options vest as follows: 1/3 after three years, 2/3 after four years, and 100% after five years of the date of grant.